 When you are charged with driving under the influence of alcohol, it’s usually considered a misdemeanor DUI.
 In fact, when facing your first, second, and third DUI case, it’s still considered a “simple DUI.”
 The stakes for felony charges are much higher and penalties often involve jail time or a suspended license.
 The worst thing you can do is delay securing legal representation from an attorney.
 A misdemeanor becomes a felony offense if specific conditions apply:

 The pink slip happens.
 Your license will be taken away and you’ll receive a pink slip known as an “Order of Suspension and Temporary License.”
 This pink skip is a temporary license and also states that unless an Administrative Per Se (APS) hearing is scheduled at your local DMV office within ten days of the arrest, your license will automatically be suspended.
-The San Diego criminal defense attorneys at the Law Offices of Elliott N. Kanter will schedule your hearing and present on your behalf that you were not driving under the influence.
+The San Diego criminal defense attorneys at The Law Office of Elliott Kanter will schedule your hearing and present on your behalf that you were not driving under the influence.
 You have a right to elect either an in-person or telephone hearing.
 When this is done, the license suspension is postponed pending the outcome of the APS hearing.

 At the APS hearing, in order for the DMV to suspend your license, each one of these conditions must be met.
-Experienced lawyer Elliott N. Kanter will review everything to prove that at least one, if not all three of these conditions apply to your case.
+Experienced lawyer Elliott Kanter will review everything to prove that at least one, if not all three of these conditions apply to your case.

 The criminal penalties you face will depend on what type of DUI it was, whether injuries were involved, and your prior criminal history.
 For example, if this is your fourth DUI conviction, you may face up to four years in prison, $1,000 in fines, a four-year revocation of your driver’s license, and you may be classified as a habitual traffic offender by the DMV.

 What happens at the pre-trial?
 Pre-trial conferences occur between your lawyer and the Deputy District Attorney.
 This is an opportunity to negotiate with the DA, and sometimes a good deal can be worked out before you have to go to trial, but this will depend on the circumstances surrounding your charges.
-The Law Offices of Elliott N. Kanter will work hard for you.
+The Law Office of Elliott Kanter will work hard for you.
 We prefer not to go to trial, as your case can often be negotiated.
 But if we have to go to trial, we are prepared to do so.

 Being charged with a felony for drunk driving is a stressful experience.
 But we urge you to not just plead guilty and accept punishment from the courts.
 A skilled attorney from one of the top law firms in the area can handle your case.
 A San Diego DUI lawyer can make all the difference and can work tirelessly to achieve the best possible result for your case.
 Elliott Kanter has decades of professional experience representing clients in various practice areas, including DUI defense, theft, domestic violence, drug crimes, and probation.